addiscent/vagrant-ruby-rails/README.md

 It is important to clearly understand that the files which _appear_ in _guest-vbox_ "/vagrant/" can have _create-read-write-delete_ operations done on them from that _guest-vbox_ directory, but, those files are not _stored_ in the _guest-vbox_ file system.
 Those files reside on the _host_ file system.

 That implementation detail means that files which you place in the _guest-vbox_ "/vagrant" subdirectory tree are _not_ deleted by a "vagrant destroy" command.
+This is because those files can be _referenced_ in _guest-vbox_ "/vagrant", but they are _stored_ on the _host_, in ".../vagrant-ruby".

-Conversely, any files stored "inside the _guest-vbox_" file system in any other subdirectory hierarchy _are irretrievably deleted_ along with the _guest-vbox_, by a "vagrant destroy" command.
+Conversely, any files _stored_ on the _guest-vbox_ file system, in any other subdirectory hierarchy, _are deleted_ along with the _guest-vbox_, by a "vagrant destroy" command.

 #### Guest VBox ".../workspace/" Subdirectory

 Recall that earlier you created a subdirectory in ".../vagrant-ruby/" named "workspace/".
 You created it while in a terminal session on the _host_ computer, on its file system.
 Later, while in a "vagrant ssh" session, you created a _Rails_ app in _guest-vbox_ "/vagrant/workspace", and served its web pages from the WEBrick server.

-That is an example of how a subdirectory heirarchy in ".../vagrant-ruby/" can be used from "within" the _guest-vbox_ file system.
+That is an example of how a subdirectory heirarchy in the _host_ ".../vagrant-ruby/" subdirectory can be used from "within" the _guest-vbox_ file system.

 Here is a ".../workspace/"-related tip for using _Git_ : At some point you may wish to commit your _guest-vbox_ _Vagrantfile_ and _.sh_ provisioning files to a _Git_ repository.
 However, you probably do _not_ want the files in "workspace/", or equivalent subdirectories of ".../vagrant-ruby/", to be co-mingled with commits of your _guest-vbox_ configuration/provisioning files.
-You can prevent that by adding "workspace" into your ".../vagrant-ruby/.gitignore" file.
+You can prevent that by adding the name "workspace" into your ".../vagrant-ruby/.gitignore" file.
 See the _.gitignore_ file which you placed into ".../vagrant-ruby/" during installation.

 ## Other Notes